Obviously, porn is real. But is it realistic? Does it represent real life. Let’s dive into that.

 Even the bulk of lesbian porn online seems mostly aimed at men and their idea of how women should look, what they should do (to each other) and what they should enjoy.

-Another majorly screwed up thing about a lot of porn is that men’s communication, behaviour and actions toward women is so often super aggressive and demeaning.
+Another kinda weird thing about a lot of porn is that men’s communication, behaviour and actions toward women is often super aggressive and demeaning.

 There’s a lot of women being ordered around, held down/pushed into position, often by multiple men.

-Men in the scenes are often telling women during porn that they’re a “slut,” “bitch” or “whore.”
+Men in the scenes are often telling women that they’re a “slut,” “bitch” or “whore”.

-Some people are into consensual dominant/submissive role-playing – that’s not necessarily the issue here.
+Some people are into consensual dominant/submissive role-playing – that’s not really the issue here.

 What’s worrying is that porn keeps telling us the standard scene in the bedroom involves men controlling, demoralising and humiliating women.